hardiksingh467-developer/react__query__tut/react__query.md

 Create an instance of QueryClient, Wrap <App> with <QueryClientProvider client={queryClientInstance}>
 Now we have access to tanstack query in our entire React App

-first import { useQuery } from tanstack query, this hook will be used for all our data fetching needs const results = useQuery(key, callback);// this result variable contains nearly all the data which can be overwhelming, hence we would need to destructure it hence instead of result we will destructure it to const { isLoading, data} = useQuery();
+first import { useQuery } from @tanstack/react-query, this hook will be used for all our data fetching needs const results = useQuery(key, callback);// this result variable contains nearly all the data which can be overwhelming, hence we would need to destructure it hence instead of result we will destructure it to const { isLoading, data} = useQuery();
 In react Query every useQuery hook needs have a unique key